kabisa/kudo-o-matic-frontend/README.md

 ## Setup environment; Connection with API

 ### Development environment
-To make development possible, we should not be asked to login.
-Therefore we use a test-account on the staging-API.
+* To make development possible, we should not be asked to login.
+Therefore we create a test-account on the staging-API.
-In, `src/config/settings.development.json` edit the "apiLocation" to the Staging-API.
+* In `src/config/settings.development.json`, edit the "apiLocation" to the Staging-API.
-Edit `testApiToken` to the API-Token of a test-user at the Staging-backend.
+* Edit `testApiToken` to the API-Token of a test-user at the Staging-backend.

 ### Production environment
-`testApiToken` should not exist in the production-settings.
+* `testApiToken` should not exist in the production-settings.
-In, `src/config/settings.production.json` edit the "apiLocation" to the Production-API.
+* In `src/config/settings.production.json`, edit the "apiLocation" to the Production-API.

 ### Test environment
-To make testing possible, we should not be asked to login.
-Therefore we use a test-account on the staging-API.
+* To make testing possible, we should not be asked to login.
+Therefore we create a test-account on the staging-API.
-In, `src/config/settings.development.json` edit the "apiLocation" to the Staging-API.
+* In `src/config/settings.development.json`, edit the "apiLocation" to the Staging-API.
-Edit `testApiToken` to the API-Token of a test-user at the Staging-backend.
+* Edit `testApiToken` to the API-Token of a test-user at the Staging-backend.
 Beware; This will add transactions at particular tests.

 ## Mobile builds and automatic deployments